-On average, listings lease in the $10's per square foot per year.
-The Business District submarket is going through a decline in rates.
-In the last 3 months, the median rate decreased $1 per sqft per year.
-That's a 3% decrease in rent.
+Most listings are in the $20's per square foot per year.
+The Business District region is seeing a an increase in rates.
+In the last 3 months, the median rate went up $5 per sqft per year.
+That's a 22% rise in rent.

-Compared to the rest of the Oklahoma City market, the Business District region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Oklahoma City market, the Business District region has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 24 listings have come on the market, which means leases most likley are going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 4% of the available leases in the Business District are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 45 listings have been posted online, so you'll want to check back regularly for new listings.
+About 24% of the office spaces in the Business District are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Wholesale trade is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Business District residents.
-Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.
+Wholesale trade is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Business District folk.
+Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.